Automate Website Security Audits with Technology Detection in Python

 • Scheduled scans – Run audits on a cron schedule and alert when a site’s technology stack changes unexpectedly.

-• CI/CD integration – Add a post‑deploy step that scans your own site and fails the pipeline if high‑severity findings appear.
+• CI/CD integration – Add a post‑deploy step that scans your site and fails the pipeline if high‑severity findings appear.

 Wrapping Up